“John swims on the northeast coast of Taiwan every day.

 HAVING BEEN IN THE PEN BUSINESS FOR 40 YEARS

 Laban has been advancing steadily in the rise and fall of the pen industry.
-Mastering the technique of pen-making, from classical Raden to modern acrylic resin, no matter how much stationery was developed, we must return to a simple thing: the original intention.
+Masters the pen-making techniques, from classical Raden to modern acrylic resin, we believe that no matter how developed the stationery industry is, we must return to a simple thing: the original intention.

-We believe in "Refill your soul by writing"; as entering our fifth decade, Laban has no doubts: it’s all about the original intention.
+We believe in refilling our souls by writing.
+As entering our fifth decade, Laban has no doubts that everything is about the original intention.